opendocsg/slw-judgments-backfill/2015_SGHC_211/report.md

  [emphasis added]

 106    If the member fails to show that equitable considerations are superimposed on the company, the measure of commercial unfairness is defined by the parties’ legal rights and their legitimate expectations derived from and enshrined in the company’s constitution.
 But the situation is different if the member succeeds in showing that equitable considerations are superimposed on the company.
 The archetype of this, of course, is the quasi-partnership, _ie_ a company within Lord Wilberforce’s first category in the passage quoted above at [105].
 In this special class of companies, an extended measure of unfairness will take into account otherwise unenforceable expectations which arise from the members’ personal relationship of mutual confidence rather than from the company’s constitution, and which expectations are not necessarily submerged in the company structure: _Over & Over_ at [79] citing _Ebrahimi_ with approval.
-This was unequivocally recognised by Chan Sek Keong CJ in _Lim Swee Khiang and another v Borden Co (Pte) Ltd and others_ [2006] 4 SLR(R) 745 (“ _Borden_ ”) at [83]:
+This was unequivocally recognised by Chan Sek Keong CJ in _Lim Swee Khiang and another v Borden Co (Pte) Ltd and others_ <span class="citation">[2006] 4 SLR(R) 745</span> (“ _Borden_ ”) at [83]:

  ... where a company has the characteristics of a quasi-partnership and its shareholders have agreed to associate on the basis of mutual trust and confidence, the courts will insist upon a high standard of corporate governance that must be observed by the majority shareholders vis-à-vis the minority shareholders.